sararob/keras-wine-model/README.md

 ## Training the model locally

-Make sure you have TensorFlow, Pandas, Scikit Learn, and Numpy installed.
+Make sure you have TensorFlow, Pandas, Scikit Learn, and Jupyter installed.

+First, download the wine data from [Kaggle](https://www.kaggle.com/zynicide/wine-reviews/data).
+A CSV of the data is available [here](https://www.kaggle.com/zynicide/wine-reviews/downloads/winemag-data_first150k.csv/4) - copy the data to this directory.

 I've included the model code as a Jupyter notebook (`keras-wide-deep.ipynb`).
-To run, first make sure you have [Jupyter]() installed.
-From the root directory run `jupyter notebook`.
+From the root directory run `jupyter notebook` to start your notebook.
 Then navigate to `localhost:8888` and click on `keras-wide-deep.ipynb`.